 Initially, CEI supported poverty alleviation work through Uttar Bangla Poverty Alleviation Society which ran a number of projects including adult literacy and projects supporting self-employment.

 Adult Literacy: A total of 45 centres were operated, 20 centres for female participants and 25 for males.
 During 2003-2011, over two thousand adult male and female participants were helped to gain literacy, supported by 75 volunteer-trainers.
 The programme was implemented in three Sub-districts (Upazilas): Kaligonj, Aditmari and Gongachora.

-The Self-employment & Poverty Alleviation part of the programme is registered with the Co-operative Societies Association, the Youth Development Department (Yuba Unnayan Adidaptor) and the Department of Social Service (Shamaj Sheba Adidaptor, Reg No. Kali/Lal/ 265/08, Date-11/06/08).
-Besides the distribution of Cows (six), rickshaws and vans (three) and sewing machines (six), the project was actively involved until recently in providing micro-credit which has benefited over 200 families.
+Self-employment: This part of the programme was registered with the Co-operative Societies Association, the Youth Development Department (Yuba Unnayan Adidaptor) and the Department of Social Service (Shamaj Sheba Adidaptor, Reg No. Kali/Lal/ 265/08, Date-11/06/08).
+In addition to the distribution of cows, rickshaws, vans and sewing machines, the project also offered micro-credit which has benefited over 200 families.
 Half of those receiving micro-credit have been female members.